JannikaHollmann/Create_Content/overview.md

 If you have:

 **Questions about course content** - these are awesome!
-We want everyone to see them and have their questions answered too, so you could use the [hypothes.is](https://web.hypothes.is/) plugin, on the right-hand side of this website (overlayed over the scroll bar, you'll find buttons/functionality to annotate and highlight relevant information of this website.
-Feel free to use this tool to discuss, annotate or ask questions regarding the sites content there!
+We want everyone to see them and have their questions answered too, so you could use the [hypothes.is](https://web.hypothes.is/) plugin, on the right-hand side of this website (overlayed over the scroll bar, you'll find buttons/functionality to annotate and highlight relevant information about this website.
+Feel free to use this tool to discuss, annotate or ask questions regarding the content of the site there!

 <img src="https://github.com/felixkoerber/jb/blob/main/static/hypothesis.png?raw=true" alt="depicting the hypothesis buttons" class="bg-primary" width="300px">

-Otherwise feel free to [Open an issue](https://github.com/felixkoerber/jb/issues) on the Github repository and someone will try and get back to you as soon as possible or simply shoot us an e-mail!
+Otherwise, feel free to [Open an issue](https://github.com/felixkoerber/jb/issues) on the GitHub repository and someone will try and get back to you as soon as possible or simply shoot us an e-mail!

-The contact information of the instructors are as follows:
+The contact information of the instructors is as follows:

 [Michael Ernst](https://github.com/M-earnest)